 A real pro

-Selander went on to direct one-hour second-feature Westerns for Republic starring the likes of Smiley Burnette, Bill Elliott, Allan Lane and Monte Hale, some of the most popular screen cowboys of their day, and a couple with Gene Autry in the late 40s.
+Selander went on to direct one-hour second-feature Westerns for Republic starring Smiley Burnette, Bill Elliott, Allan Lane and Monte Hale, some of the most popular screen cowboys, including a couple with Gene Autry in the late 40s.
 By the dawn of the great decade of the Western movie, the 1950s, Selander was already one of the most experienced hands in the business, and he would go on to become one of the most prolific.
 Altogether he worked on 112 features and many TV shows in the genre.

-In 1948, the year of Jeff Arnold’s birth but a great Western vintage even without that significant event, Selander directed two fun pictures, Panhandle for Allied Artists and Belle Starr’s Daughter at Fox, with Rod Cameron and George Montgomery respectively in the leads.
-Both actors were ‘the coming thing’ in Westerns and destined to be reliable and regular heroes of perhaps the second-ish rank, but very popular anyway.
+In 1948, the year of Jeff Arnold’s birth but a great Western vintage even without that highly significant event, Selander directed two fun pictures, Panhandle for Allied Artists and Belle Starr’s Daughter at Fox.
+They starred Rod Cameron and George Montgomery, both ‘the coming thing’ in Westerns and destined to be reliable and regular Western heroes of the second-ish rank.

 ’48 was also the year Selander started working with Tim Holt in a series of eighteen light RKO Westerns that lasted till 1952.

 The thing about Selander Westerns is that they nearly all had pace.
-They may not have been big-studio A-pictures rewarded at the Oscars but they all rattled along with gusto.
+They may not have been blessed with big budgets and top-flight stars but they all rattled along with gusto.
 He was even capable of subtle relationships between characters, at least as far as the constraints of writing, resources and time permitted.
-The non-Western Return from the Sea is described by IMDb as “a surprisingly sensitive work for a man who spent his career making tough, macho shoot-'em-ups” but even in some of those fast-action oaters there is often some interesting character development.
+The non-Western Return from the Sea is described by IMDb as “a surprisingly sensitive work for a man who spent his career making tough, macho shoot-’em-ups” but even in some of those fast-action oaters there is often some interesting character development.
 Lesley Selander contributed greatly to our noble genre.
 He died in 1979.